nevetS/emacs-init/readme.md

 *  starts emacs-server if it is not already started
 *  startup screen is disabled

+## Installation ##

+The basic installation steps are:

+1. Backup/Remove current emacs configuration
+*   Fork Repo
+*   Clone from fork into ~/.emacs.d
+*   Run installation script for pymacs
+*   M-x jedi:install-server (installs jedi-server in `~/.emacs.d/.python-environments/default`)

+1. It works best if this simply replaces your current emacs.d directory.
+We don't want to destroy all of your current customizations, so

+## Python

+This installation includes both rope-mode and jedi.
+I pre

 ## Trying out this configuration ##

 /Applications/Emacs.app/Contents/MacOS/Emacs -q -l ./init.el  --debug-init